-As of 31/12/2018, AXA Wealth Europe sells Investment and Savings products to Wealth clients in Luxemburg as well as predominately under European Union's Freedom of Services directive in France and in Belgium.
-Other markets are being studied and expansion will take place if, and when, it makes sense.
+As of 31/12/2020, AXA Wealth Europe sells Investment and Savings products to Wealth clients in Luxemburg as well as predominately under European Union's Freedom of Services directive in France, in Monaco and in Belgium.
+Other markets could be studied and expansion will take place if, and when, it makes sense.

 AXA Wealth Europe competes with other insurers domiciled in Luxembourg offering Investment and Saving products to Wealth clients across Europe.
+AXA Wealth Europe has established itself a reknown player into the Wealth life insurance market, regularly within the Top 10 of the Luxembourgish life and savings insurers.